we care for public transport systems

 Date: Location: Event:

-The last OpenTrack user workshop was held in Zurich from the 21 to 23 January 2010 at the Swiss Federal Institute of Technology (ETH Zurich).
-In the download section of this you will find all the presentations.
+The last OpenTrack user workshop was held in Zurich from the 12 to 14 September 2019 at the Swiss Federal Institute of Technology (ETH Zurich, ETHZ).
+In the user workshop section of this page you will find all the presentations.

 Introduction

 OpenTrack began in the mid-1990s as a research project at the Swiss Federal Institute of Technology.
-The aim of the project, Object-Oriented Modeling in Railways, was to develop a user-friendly tool to answer questions about railway operations by simulation.
+The aim of the project Object-Oriented Modeling in Railways, was to develop a catalyst for practical economic solutions to complex railway technology problems.

-Today, the railway simulation tool OpenTrack is used by railways, the railway supply industry, consultancies and universities in different countries.
+Today, the railway simulation tool OpenTrack is a well-established railway planning software and it is used by railways, the railway supply industry, consultancies and universities in different countries.

 OpenTrack supports the following kinds of tasks: